-"I am the living bread that came down from heaven; whoever eats this bread will live forever; and the bread that I will give is my flesh for the life of the world.”
+"I am the living bread that came down from heaven; whoever eats this bread will live forever;

-The Eucharist is the second of the three sacraments of initiation and is the most eminent sacrament, in which Christ himself is contained, offered and received.
+The Eucharist is one of the three sacraments of initiation and is the most eminent sacrament, in which Christ himself is contained, offered and received.
 Of these three sacraments, it is the only one that we receive more than once.
 Regular reception of the Eucharist is the means we have been given to support the new life in Christ which we received in Baptism and which was strengthened in Confirmation by the Holy Spirit.

 Coordinator: Jennifer Heffernan